E-commerce

 April 8, 2026

 We do not assign quantified “global” market shares here: they depend on definitions and sources.
-However, the official seller FAQ states that small and medium-sized businesses account for more than half of units sold in Amazon stores worldwide (wording taken from the FAQ on sell.amazon.fr, section “Is Amazon right for my business?”).
+However, the official seller FAQ indicates that small and medium-sized businesses account for more than half of units sold in Amazon stores worldwide (wording taken from the FAQ on sell.amazon.fr, section “Is Amazon right for my business?”).

 Summary